-Tortilla chips- go to the store and buy chips OR if you’re feeling like an eager beaver make your own.
+Tortilla chips- buy chips OR if you’re feeling like an eager beaver make your own.
 It’s actually not that hard, I promise!

-In a large pot saute, saute onions in 2 tablespoons of olive oil, cook 2 minutes stirring frequently.
-Add the chopped jalapenos, cook for about 2 more minutes, then add the garlic and cook for about 30 seconds.
+In a large pot saute onions in 2 tablespoons of olive oil, cook for 2 minutes stirring frequently.
+Add the chopped jalapeños, cook for 2 more minutes, then add the garlic and cook for about 30 seconds.
 WOW, I sound so bossy.
 You could likely throw it all in a pot at the same time and it would be fine… this is just how I like do it, because I’m inefficient like that.